 Looking at Russia’s aggression against Ukraine we need to stand up, Norwegian Defense Minister tells The Oslo Times

 She has studied law at the University of Tromso.
-During her educational career she stepped into politics and joined the Conservative Party.
+During her educational career, she stepped into politics and joined the Conservative Party.
 She became a member of the Conservative Party Central Executive Committee and Chairman of the Young Conservatives of Norway in 2000.
-After completing her University education she started off as a producer at Metropol TV where she worked until the TV was closed down.
+After completing her University education, she started off as a producer on Metropol TV where she worked until the TV channel was closed down.
 She spoke to The Oslo Times International News Network’s Editor-in-Chief, Hatef Mokhtar regarding Norway’s increase in funding for advanced defense system and equipment to pose a credible deterrent to Russia’s growing military presence in the High North.

 TOT: May you tell us what’s your view on the remarks of Norwegian Premier Stolberg regarding increase in funding for advanced defense system and equipment to pose a credible deterrent to Russia’s growing military presence in the High North?

 Søreide: I think it is due to the fact that the security policy situation has changed profoundly over the past one and half year.
 At the same time, we see a quite complex picture when it comes to threats.
 We do see the old conventional threats.
 And there are new threats as well.
 It’s really a quite complex picture.
 And we need to be prepared for that.
 That’s why we have strengthened our defense budgets over the past one and half year.
 And we are still undertaking reforms.
 My chief of defense has been in talks and sent me an email in October as an advice.
 We all are spending operational abilities and we need that.